Introduction of AVL Tree

 Use/Application

-• Used extensively in database applications.
+• Used extensively in database applications for indexing, for quick search and retrieval.

 Loading